 Any inmate can request a transfer to another ADC unit.
 The request must be in writing to your unit warden and/or classification officer and should be placed in the unit mail.
 The decision to transfer an inmate is based upon available bed space, institutional needs, security level and other factors.
-Easier visitation is not a factor.
+Easier visitation is not a factor and such request are not automatic.